Non-Commutative Geometry, Categories and Quantum Physics: Non-commutative Geometry (Objects).

 The natural isomorphism $\Eg: \I_{\Tf^{(1)}}\to\Sigma^{(1)}\circ\Gamma^{(1)}$ is given by the \emph{evaluation} homeomorphisms $\Eg_X: X\to \Sp(C(X))$ defined by $\Eg_X: p\mapsto \ev_p$, where $\ev_p: C(X)\to\CC$ is the $p$-evaluation i.e.~$\ev_p: f\mapsto f(p)$.

-In view of this result, compact Hausdorff spaces and Abelian unital \cs-algebras are essentially the same thing and we can freely translate properties of the geometrical space in algebraic properties of its Abelian algebra of functions.
+In view of this result, compact Hausdorff spaces and Abelian unital \cs-algebras are essentially the same thing and we can freely translate properties of the geometrical space in algebraic properties of its Abelian algebra of functions.\footnote{For possible extensions of Gel'fand theorem to Tychonoff spaces and locally convex $*$-algebras see M.~Carri\'on-\'Alvarez~\cite{CA}.
+A Gel'fand duality theory for ordered topological spaces has been elaborated by F.~Besnard~\cite{Be2}.}

 In the spirit of non-commutative geometry, we can simply consider non-Abelian unital \cs-algebras as ``duals'' of ``non-commutative compact Hausdorff topological spaces''.